 “It's a simple choice!
 We can all be good boys and wear our letter sweaters around and get our little degrees and find some nice girl to settle, you know, down with… Take up what a friend of ours calls the hearty challenges of lawn care…

 Or we can blaze!
-Become legends in our own time, strike fear in the hearts of mediocre talent everywhere!
-We can scald dogs, put records out of reach!
+Become legends in our own time, and strike fear in the hearts of mediocre talent everywhere!
+We can scald dogs, and put records out of reach!
 Make the stands gasp as we blow into an unearthly kick from three hundred yards out!
 We can become God's own messengers delivering the dreaded scrolls!
-We can race satan himself till he wheezes fiery cinders down the back straight away… They'll speak our names in hushed tones, ‘those guys are animals' they'll say!
-We can lay it on the line, bust a guy, show them a clean pair of heels.
+We can race Satan himself till he wheezes fiery cinders down the back straight away… They'll speak our names in hushed tones, ‘those guys are animals' they'll say!
+We can lay it on the line, bust a guy, and show them a clean pair of heels.
 We can sprint the turn on a spring breeze and feel the winter leave our feet!
 We can, by god, let out demons loose and just wail on!”

 ― John L. Parker Jr., Once a Runner